roblanf/euc_qc/README.md

 4. Which mapper maps the most reads?
 5. How's the coverage across the chromosomes?
 6. How's the insert size across the chromosomes?
+7. And of course, the central question: which mapper is quickest on your data?

 ## qc.sh